 (Yeah, it would be easy to stay motivated if you just knew you were supposed to ride on the big scene in Tour de France 2015… )

 Most of us understand the motivation for Contador to train throughout the winter.
 Though, most riders don’t have big goals like that.
 We have different, but ordinary goals that many people have no interest in and never heard of.
 But that should not be a problem.

-So if you have already booked a vacation to participate in La Marmotte this could be ta perfect season goal for you (and your personal bonus for hard winter training).
+So if you have already booked a vacation to participate in La Marmotte this could be a perfect season goal for you (and your bonus for hard winter training).
 And don’t forget to make it as specific as possible.
-Also, it’s important that your goal is achievable and of course something that really motivates you.
+Also, your goal must be achievable and of course, something that motivates you.

-Year 2015 could be your best cycling season ever.
-It’s not too late and if you really try your best to optimize training, nutrition and recovery, there is good chance you’ll be flying in the new season.
+The year 2015 could be your best cycling season ever.
+It’s not too late and if you try your best to optimize training, nutrition, and recovery, there is a good chance you’ll be flying in the new season.